 When approaching rights holders you should include:

-A template permission letter can be found here [PDF].
+A template permission letter can be found on the Wiley website [PDF].
 If the copyright holder is a publisher or academic journal you may want to use the Copyright Clearance Centre tool to request permission.
 If permission is granted you should acknowledge this in your work e.g. "Permission to reproduce this [details of content] has been granted by [rights holder information] ".
 You should always keep a copy of any correspondence about permissions in case you need to refer back to it.

 Text and Data Mining (TDM) is the process of extracting high-quality information from text.
 This often involves working with and manipulating works which are under copyright although a 2014 amendment to the UK Copyright Act has made provisions for this.
 More detailed information about TDM can be found on the Cambridge TDM LibGuide.